Continuity Sequence Analysis: 'The Accident'

 12E Group 1 'Accident' Video (link)

-What techniques did you specifically use to create continuity (narrative flow) in your accident sequence?
+a) What techniques did you specifically use to create continuity (narrative flow) in your accident sequence?

 To create continuity in our sequence, we use match-on-action shots, cross cutting, a master-shot.
 We cross-cut between the narratives of the two characters, as one rushed to his destination and the other casually walked, and as the two paths converged we used a master-shot to indicate the spaces which they both had started from originally.
 We matched action from one shot to the next at a different angle aiming to create a seamless flowing narrative even with the cross cutting.